Last Updated on January 1, 2022

-Health benefits of sweet potatoes: These tasty tubers deserve to be part of your regular rotation.
-Find out why you might want to eat them more often — and some surprising and delicious ways to use them!
+These tasty tubers deserve to be part of your regular rotation.
+Find out about the health benefits of sweet potatoes and why you might want to eat them more often — and some surprising and delicious ways to use them!

 This time of year, pumpkins get all the glory.
 But their not-so-celebrated, not-so-decorative neighbors in the field, sweet potatoes deserve a lot of love, too!

 Sweet potatoes are powerhouse foods, rich in immune-boosting vitamin C, and B-6, fiber, and potassium.
 They’re one of the first things I reach for when there are colds in our house I want to fight off.